 - Find out if your health plan offers mail-order pharmacy service.
-You can often get a 90-day supply of medicines mailed to you that will cost less because you pay 1 co-pay instead of 3.
+You can often get a 90-day supply of medicines mailed to you, which costs less because you pay 1 co-pay instead of 3.

 - Ask your doctor if generic drugs can be used to treat your health problems.
 Generics are proven equivalents to brand name drugs and often cost much less than brand name drugs.
 Some health plans charge lower co-pays for generic drugs.

-- Take all your medicines with you to each health care appointment, and review them with your doctor to see if you still need everything you are taking.
+- Take all your medicines with you to each health care appointment, and review them with your doctor to see if you still need everything you’re taking.

 - Use free samples with caution.
-Talk with your doctor about any future treatment plans before you accept them – they may lead to an expensive brand name prescription later.
+Talk with your doctor about future treatment plans before you accept free samples – they may lead to an expensive brand name prescription later.